phoenixframework/phoenix_live_view/guides/server/live-layouts.md

 and `def live_view` definitions in your `MyAppWeb` to learn how it is included.

-For LiveViews, the default layout can be overidden in two different ways for flexibility:
+For LiveViews, the default layout can be overridden in two different ways for flexibility:

   1. The `:layout` option in `Phoenix.LiveView.Router.live_session/2`,